 An immediate $2.5 million gift will allow the school to hire faculty who will focus on transforming agricultural and municipal waste into useful fuels and chemicals.

 In the pressing challenge to develop clean and sustainable energy sources, researchers are looking for alternative energy solutions that can employ the existing petroleum-based infrastructure.
 Municipal and agricultural waste can be converted to fuels that look and perform just like gasoline or fuel oil.
-But, because they … » More …
+But, because … » More …

 The Bill & Melinda Gates Foundation has committed $25 million to Washington State University toward the construction of a research building that will become the centerpiece in the new School for Global Animal Health.
 The new facility will provide modern research space on the Pullman campus to support global animal health research.
 WSU is recognized internationally for research focused on preventing transmission of animal pathogens.
 “You cannot identify a healthy human population in which the animals are not also healthy,” says Warwick Bayly, dean of WSU’s College of Veterinary Medicine.